 Determine the projected amount of revenue by category by multiplying the number of meals served by the price charged.
 Compare the actual revenues reported on the FC1-A financial report to the projected revenue.
 Any discrepancies should be explained.

-This requirement should be reviewed each year regardless of where the School Nutrition program falls in the Federal review cycle.
+This requirement should be reviewed each year regardless of where the School Nutrition program falls in the administrative review cycle as outlined by USDA.